spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/using-salesforce-within-customer-success/index.html.md

 ### New Zendesk Ticket Notifications

-For all new Zendesk tickets that are created, the Technical Account Manager and Account Owner for the account that the ticket is associated with will receive an email notification alerting them of a new ticket.
+For all new Zendesk tickets that are created, the Customer Success Manager and Account Owner for the account that the ticket is associated with will receive an email notification alerting them of a new ticket.
 This currently is a one time notification that only occurs when the Zendesk ticket is first created in Salesforce.

 ### Tracking Emails within Salesforce